Houston - Upper Texas Coast Counts

 Johnson Bayou CBC has a rich history beginning in 1976 to present.
 Though the count is located just across the state line in Louisiana, most participants are from Texas and everyone is welcome.
 While much of the area is private, local land owners have allowed access to their property for this count, areas rarely birded and normally inaccessible to birders at other times offering a good chance for rarities.
 Areas covered include beach, coastal cheniers, marsh and grasslands.
 Johnson Bayou is located off Hwy 82 in Louisiana just across from Pleasure Island, TX (east of Sabine Pass).
 From Port Arthur take Hwy 82 east for about 15 miles into LA.
 Please contact Gary Kelley (email@example.com, telephone 409-679-1616) for more information, assignments and directions.

 Most of the count is on private land and participation in the CBC is the only way to gain access to some very productive wildlife lands.
 The diversity of the CBC is great and most sections have multiple exclusives.
 The CBC features extensive native grasslands, brushlands, floodplain forests, beaches and coastal marshes.
 We need skilled birders to scan for pelagics over the Gulf from land, skilled shorebirders to ride on boats to survey expansive mudflats and marshes of the delta of the Colorado River, and birders to survey narrow forest areas along the river for lingering neotrops.
-Contact compiler Brent Ortego, email@example.com or 361-827-4691 cell, for count assignments.
+The count is always held on the first Monday of the CBC season.
+Contact compiler Brent Ortego, firstname.lastname@example.org or 361-827-4691 cell, for count assignments.
 Resources: Count circle map (static image), Interactive map (Google Earth required).

 The count covers all points within 7.5 miles of Lake Charlotte.
 This is less than an hour's drive east of Houston.
 The count circle for this count centers in Lake Charlotte in Chambers Co. and takes in almost all of the Wallisville Project, all the way out to the far back in of Trinity Bay and north into the southern part on Liberty Co.
-For more information contact count compiler David Hanson: DHanson139@aol.com.
+Please contact count compiler David Hanson: DHanson139@aol.com, if you'd like to participate or have any questions.

 Habitat covers marsh, woodlands, and the Cow Bayou watershed.
 All are invited, even if you are not an experienced birder or are only able to bird for part of the day.
 Feeder watchers are welcome to participate.
 Let us know in advance and we will find a suitable group for you to join.
 The more pairs of eyes in a group, the more birds will be seen.
 Contact Gary Kelley (email@example.com, telephone 409-679-1616), for more information.